lcache/wp-lcache/readme.txt

 Existing WP LCache users will need to alter the `value` column on the lcache_event table from `BLOB` to `LONGBLOB`.

 == Changelog ==

+= 0.5.2 (May 3rd, 2017) =
+* Normalizes address key to comply with DB column length.
+* Always runs database table initialization on the `enable` CLI command.
+* Doesn't require APCu to be enabled in CLI.
+* Test improvements.

 = 0.5.1 (April 25th, 2017) =
 * Uses the correct DSN format in all DB_HOST scenarios.